aws-samples/aws-service-catalog-tools-workshop/workshop/content/installation/_index.md

 This account will contain the AWS CodePipelines and will need to be accessible to any accounts you would like to share products with.
-If you want to use the optional AWS Organizations support you will need to install the tools into an AWS Account where there is (or can be) a trust relationship with the AWS Organizations master account.
-You can install these tools into your master account but this is not recommended.
+If you want to use the optional AWS Organizations support you will need to install the tools into an AWS Account where there is (or can be) a trust relationship with the AWS Organizations management account.
+You can install these tools into your management account but this is not recommended.

 Both tools should be installed into the same region of the same account.